guoqi1123/ml1-s2024/assignments/project.md

 Paper: https://arxiv.org/abs/1206.2944
 Note: a very useful tool for finding optimal architecture for neural networks
 Resources:
-    - An informative paper of [Gaussian processes for machine learning](http://mlg.eng.cam.ac.uk/pub/pdf/Ras04.pdf).
+    - An good starting point is to read and implement this paper: [Gaussian processes for machine learning](http://mlg.eng.cam.ac.uk/pub/pdf/Ras04.pdf).

 **Optimization as a model for few shot learning**
 Paper: https://openreview.net/forum?id=rJY0-Kcll